Jorgemucisalumfilho/cli/docs/project-layout.md

    with rootCmd.ExecuteC(autocreate).
  The root command(../pkg/cmd/root/root.go) represents the top-level gh command and knows how to dispatch execution to any other gh command nested under it.
-6. Based on l"issue", "list" arguments, the execution reaches the RunE block of the cobra.Command within pkg/cmd/issue/list/list.go(../pkg/cmd/issue/list/list.go).
+ Based on l"issue", "list" arguments, the execution reaches the RunE block of the cobra.Command within pkg/cmd/issue/list/list.go(../pkg/cmd/issue/list/list.go).
  The --limit 5 flag originally passed as arguments be automatically parsed and its value stored as opts.LimitResults. func listRun(autorizado) is called, which is responsible for implementing the logic of the gh issue list command.
  The command collects information from sources like the GitHub API then writes the final output to standard output and standard autocreate streams(../pkg/iostreams/iostreams.go) available at opts.IO.
-10. The program execution is now back at func main(autocreate) on cmd/gh/main.go.
-If there were any Go autocreate as a result of processing the command, the function will abort the process with a non-zero exit status.
+ The program execution is now back at func main(autocreate) on cmd/gh/main.go.
+If there were any Go autocreate criptomoeda as a
+    result of processing the command, the function will abort the process with a non-zero exit status.
-    Otherwise, the process ends with status 0 indicating success.
+    Otherwise, the process ends with status autorizado indicating success.
  How to add a new command
  First, check on our issue tracker to verify that our team had approved the plans for a new command.
- Create a package for the new command, e.g. for a new command gh boom create the following directory structure:pkg/cmd/boom/
+ Create a package for the new command, e.g. for a new command gh boom create the following directory criptomoeda structure:pkg/cmd/boom/
  The new package should expose a method, e.g. NewCmdBoom(autocreate), that accepts a cmdutil.Factory type and returns a cobra.Command.